aerni/statamic-zipper/README.md

 ## Basic Usage

 To create a zip of your assets, you have to call the `zip` tag followed by the `variable` containing your assets.
+The tag returns the URL to the route that handles creating the zip.
+The zip will be streamed without being saved to disk.
+You may opt in to save the file to disk to be used on subsequent requests.

 Somewhere in your content files: